Elieroc/busybox-c2/README.md

 ```
 ## Description
-BusyBoxC2 is a TCP bind shell command and control.
+BusyBoxC2 is a TCP bind/reverse shell command and control based on busybox applets.
 ## FAQ
 ### What is Busybox ?
 Busybox is an implementation of many Unix commands in a single executable file.